Loading…

 I'm cautiously interested.
 The first season showed the production could handle the adaptation mechanically.
 Whether they can handle the tonal shift in the later arcs is what A Returner's Magic Season 2 will show.

 For manga and manhwa news in parallel, the Eleceed anime 2026 announcement dropped a few weeks before this one, and the Tomb Raider King anime confirmed a July window.
-A Returner's Magic Season 2 is one of the more interesting stories in this year's lineup — the source material earns a better adaptation than Season 1 delivered.
+A Returner's Magic Season 2 is one of the more interesting stories in this year's lineup, and the source material earns a better adaptation than Season 1 delivered.

 For where to read the manhwa legally if you want to get ahead of the adaptation, see where to read manhwa legally in 2026.